nuket/pystache-django-native/README.md

 1. Just copy the templates.py file anywhere into your Django project tree.
 2. Add the PystacheAppDirectoriesLoader and PystacheFilesystemLoader classes into the TEMPLATE\_LOADERS setting in your project's settings.py file.
+Note: They should be ahead of Django's default loaders.
 3. Create template files using .mustache, .handlebars, or .hbs extensions
 4. Render away with the standard render('file.handlebars', context) or render_to_response().